Transgressions and Chern characters in coarse homotopy theory: Functors and natural transformations

 Let $o_{\cF}:G_{\cF}\Orb\to G\Top$ denote the canonical embedding.
 For a functor $F:G\Top\to \cC$ we use the abbreviation.

 As usual we will omit the symbol $\cF$ in the case $\cF=\All$.

-Assume now that $F $ is a homotopy invariant.
-Its restriction to $G\CW$ factorizes over the Dwyer-Kan localization at the homotopy equivalences and therefore gives rise to functors $F'$ and $F''$ as indicated in the following diagram:
+Assume now that the functor $F $ is a homotopy invariant.
+Its restriction to $G\CW$ factorizes over the Dwyer-Kan localization at the equivariant homotopy equivalences and therefore gives rise to functors $F'$ and $F''$ as indicated in the following diagram:

 Then $y^{*}F''\simeq o^{*}F$.
 The counit $ y_{!}y^{*}F''\to F'':\PSh(G\Orb)\to \cC$ presents its domain as the final colimit preserving functor over $F''$.
 Pulling this back along $Y^{G}$ yields a natural assembly map transformation